Updated July 31, 2023

 - By cash settlement

-Head to Head Comparison between Equity vs Commodity (Infographics)
+Head To Head Comparison Between Equity vs Commodity (Infographics)

 Below is the top 14 difference between Equity vs Commodity

-Key Differences between Equity vs Commodity
+Key Differences Between Equity vs Commodity

-- Equity Markets are less volatile as trades can be undertaken even in a single share, while commodity markets are highly volatile as trades are conducted in huge lot sizes.
+- Equity markets are less volatile as trades can be undertaken even in a single share, while commodity markets are highly volatile as trades are conducted in huge lot sizes.

 Equity vs Commodity Comparison Table

-|Holder||The holder of the equity instrument is termed as a shareholder.||The holder of the commodity instrument is termed as the Option holder|
+|Holder||The holder of the equity instrument is termed as a shareholder.||The holder of the commodity instrument is termed as the Option holder.|

-|Ownership||Equity holder is considered as the owner of that company||Such privileges are not available with the commodity instrument holder|
+|Ownership||The equity holder is like the owner of that company.||Such privileges are not available with the commodity instrument holder.|

-|Volatility||The equity market is comparatively less volatile||A commodity market is highly volatile|
+|Volatility||The equity market is comparatively less volatile.||A commodity market is highly volatile.|

 |Risk||Equity Trading is comparatively less risky,||Commodity Trading is highly risky.|

-|Dividend||Equity holders are the owner, hence they are eligible for the dividend as a return||Commodity instrument holders do not receive such a privilege.|
+|Dividend||Equity holders are the owner.
+Hence they are eligible for the dividend as a return.||Commodity instrument holders do not receive such a privilege.|

-|Exchange Traded||From Indian Parlance, Equity shares are getting traded on BSE, NSE etc.||From Indian Parlance, Commodities are getting listed and traded on MCX, NCDEX NMCE etc.|
+|Exchange-Traded||From Indian Parlance, Equity shares are traded on BSE, NSE, etc.||From Indian Parlance, Commodities are listed and traded on MCX, NCDEX, NMCE, etc.|

 |Expiry||Equity shares have no expiry date||Commodity instruments do get expire at the end of the month.
-In India, such an instrument gets expire on the last Thursday of every month.|
+In India, such an instrument expires on the last Thursday of every month.|

 |Liquidity||Equity shares have comparatively better liquidity||Commodity instruments have comparatively low liquidity.|

-|Time frame||Equity shares contract is, generally, for the long term.||Commodity instrument contract is for a shorter period to take advantage of price differences.|
+|Time frame||Equity shares contract is, generally, for the long term.||A commodity instrument contract is for a shorter period to take advantage of price differences.|

-|Period end valuation||Period end price difference will be recorded in the profit and loss account.||Period end price difference is recorded in the other comprehensive income, and on the expiry, it is recorded in the profit and loss account.|
+|Period end valuation||The period-end price difference will be in the profit and loss account.||The period-end price difference is in the other comprehensive income; on the expiry, it is in the profit and loss account.|

-|Regulations||The equity market is the free market, hence comparatively fewer regulations are there.||A commodity market is a derivative market and hence it highly supervised market under SEBI.|
+|Regulations||The equity market is the free market.
+Hence comparatively fewer regulations are there.||A commodity market is a derivative market; hence, it is a highly supervised under SEBI.|

-|Margin Requirement||Equity Instrument does not required margin, only needed to be bought at market price.||Commodity market requires high margin, which varies based on the nature of an instrument|
+|Margin Requirement||Equity Instrument does not provide the required margin; they only need to be at market price.||The commodity market requires a high margin, which varies based on the nature of an instrument.|

-|Diversification||In the Equity market, the price of one equity instrument has a correlation with the price of another equity instrument.||In the commodity market, your risk is diversified.
-Price of the commodity has nothing to do with the price of other|
+|Diversification||In the Equity market, the price of one equity instrument correlates with the price of another equity instrument.||In the commodity market, your risk is diversified.
+The commodity’s price has nothing to do with the price of others.|

-|Lot Size||Equity Shares do not have lot size.||Commodity instrument get traded in the lot size|
+|Lot Size||Equity Shares do not have lot size.||Commodity instrument gets traded in the lot size.|

-This has a been a guide to the top difference between Equity vs Commodity.
-Here we also discuss the Equity vs Commodity key differences with infographics and comparison table.
+This has been a guide to the top difference between Equity vs Commodity.
+Here we also discuss the Equity vs Commodity key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.